AndyNortrup/AndyNortrup.github.io/content/posts/politics/2025-10-19-declaration-of-indipendence-made-new.md

 ---
-title: "The Declaration of Indipendence Made New"
+title: "The Declaration of Independence Made New"
 date: 2025-10-19T08:31:00-07:00

 categories: